-Prerequisites: EDU 200; ENG 101-102 and intended major in English or elementary education.
+Prerequisites: EDU 200; ENG 101-102.
 Acquaintance and analysis of prose and poetry suitable for elementary and secondary students, including historical development.
 Discussion of outstanding authors.
 Simulated teaching experiences included.

 321 Special Methods in Early Childhood Education (3)

 Prerequisites: EDU 200, junior standing, and major in elementary education.
 Development of the child between the ages of three and six.
 Analysis and evaluation of objectives, materials, and teaching methods.
 Demonstrations and simulated teaching experiences included.